ajay-s24/lldp_automation/README.md

   - Channelization test
   - FEC mode test
   - AE Bundle/LACP test
-  - Traffic test (currently requires implementation)
+  - Traffic test for IPv4 and IPv6
 - Server/Switch Login Handling: Can use stored credentials from a YAML file or prompt for credentials manually.